I Capuleti e i Montecchi (Romeo või Julia)

 ABIGAIL LEVIS (mezzo-soprano) is the winner of the 10th Klaudia Taev Competition in 2017.

 Named "Debut Artist of the Year" by the Joy in Singing Foundation, Abigail Levis is emerging as one of the most exciting young singers of today.
 As a professional singer, Ms. Levis has appeared as a soloist with the Toronto Symphony, Portland Baroque Orchestra, Cincinnati Symphony, Flint Symphony, Symphonie Atlantique, American Symphony Orchestra, Utah Symphony, Ars Lyrica Houston and the Handel and Haydn Society.
 Operatically she has performed extensively at home and abroad with companies such as Utah Opera, Dallas Opera, Opera Philadelphia, Opera Parallele, and Deutsche Oper Berlin.
-Currently she is the ensemble member of Luzern Opera.
+Currently, she is the ensemble member of Luzern Opera.

 She is a recent graduate of the Vocal Arts program at the Bard College Conservatory where she was the recipient of the Mimi Levitt Scholarship.

 She graduated in chorus conducting from the Brest Music College, followed by her graduation from the Belarusian State Academy of Music in opera singing in 2016.
-Since 2012 she has regularly appeared in concerts and performances of the Classics Music House not only in Belarus but also Russia, Lithuania, Poland, France, Germany.
+Since 2012 she has regularly appeared in concerts and performances of the Classics Music House not only in Belarus but also in Russia, Lithuania, Poland, France, Germany.
 She joined the young artists' program of the Bolshoi Theatre of Belarus in 2016 and was promoted to the soloist of the opera company in 2017.